Zahlavi

 SLAVIA

 Two perpendicularly oriented SLAVIA sensors (in the left part of the image, objects with red stripes) developed by the Institute of Atmospheric Physics of the CAS have been installed at the Milešovka meteorological observatory.
-SLAVIA stands for Shielded Loop Antenna with a Versatile Integrated Amplifier – the sensors detect horizontal components of the magnetic field fluctuations in a frequency interval from 5 kHz to 90 MHz.
+SLAVIA stands for Shielded Loop Antenna with a Versatile Integrated Amplifier – the sensors detect magnetic emissions from lightning.

 Measurements of the vertical atmospheric electric field are carried out using a commercial field mill device (Boltek EFM-100 Atmospheric Electric Field Mill) (device on the right in the image).

-The data will provide complementary information to continuous monitoring of thunderstorm activity done at La Grande Montagne, Plateau d’Albion, France in a cooperation of IAP CAS and the Laboratoire Souterrain a Bas-Bruit, Rustrel, France.
+The data will provide complementary information to the continuous monitoring of thunderstorm activity done at La Grande Montagne, Plateau d’Albion, France in cooperation with IAP CAS and the Laboratoire Souterrain a Bas-Bruit, Rustrel, France.

 SEVAN particle detector

-The SEVAN (SEVAN – Space Environmental Viewing and Analysis Network) is a unique radiation detection device which will be used for continuous intensity detection of different parts of secondary cosmic ray spectrum.
-CRREAT will participate in the SEVAN detector network thanks to a new node, currently being put in operation at the meteorological observatory at the top of Milešovka mountain, 863 m above the sea level.
+The SEVAN (SEVAN – Space Environmental Viewing and Analysis Network) is a unique radiation detection device that will be used for continuous intensity detection of different parts of the secondary cosmic ray spectrum.
+CRREAT will participate in the SEVAN detector network thanks to a new node, currently being operated at the meteorological observatory at the top of Milešovka mountain, 863 m above sea level.
 This SEVAN node will be integrated into the global SEVAN network and the data will be available through the common SEVAN network database.

 The SEVAN device was developed by the Alikkhanyan National Laboratory in Yerevan, Armenia.
-The SEVAN device currently being put into operation at the Milešovka observatory and the unique control software are produced by Detes s.r.o.
+The SEVAN device is currently in operation at the Milešovka observatory and the unique control software is produced by Detes s.r.o.
 Slovakia.

 Lightning current generator

-The Laboratory of Environmental Electrotechnics at the Czech Technical University in Prague operates the Generator of Lightning Impulse Currents with two waveforms types 10/350 µs (for simulating of direct lightning current) and 8/20 µs (for simulating of indirect lightning current).
-The generator is equipped with the crowbar unit for precise setting of discharge value.
+The Laboratory of Environmental Electrotechnics at the Czech Technical University in Prague operates the Generator of Lightning Impulse Currents with two waveform types 10/350 µs (for simulating direct lightning current) and 8/20 µs (for simulating of indirect lightning current).
+The generator is equipped with a crowbar unit for precise setting of discharge value.
 Amplitude by the waveform 10/350 µs is up to 200 kA and by the wave, 8/20 µs is up to 250 kA.
-The device is used to test the resistance of the detectors of ionizing radiation to the lightning-induced EMI and also for direct discharge tests.
-The laboratory uses this generator for material testing, simulating of lightning return stroke channel and other physical simulations related to the lightning phenomenon.
+The device is used to test the resistance of ionizing radiation detectors to the lightning-induced EMI and for direct discharge tests.
+The laboratory uses this generator for material testing, simulating lightning return stroke channels and other physical simulations related to the lightning phenomenon.

 Portable instruments

-Stationary dosimetric devices will be complemented by mobile dosimetry units in on the ground and in the air, onboard UAVs.
+Stationary dosimetric devices are complemented by mobile dosimetry units on the ground and in the air, onboard UAVs.

-AIRDOS is a battery-powered silicon-diode based spectrometer developed as open-hardware at the Department of Radiation Dosimetry of the Nuclear Physics Institute of the CAS.
-It has been designed for one-month long continuous measurement in low fluence mixed-fields onboard commercial aircraft, a device comparable to the Liulin dosimetry units.
+CRREAT uses multiple types of AIRDOS airborne dosimeter.
+AIRDOS are a battery-powered silicon-diode based semiconductor spectrometer developed as open-hardware at the Department of Radiation Dosimetry of the Nuclear Physics Institute of the CAS in cooperation with Universal Scientific Technologies s.r.o.
+The AIRDOS device has been designed for one-month long continuous measurement in low fluence mixed radiation fields onboard commercial aircraft.
+The design is based on long time experience with Liulin dosimetry units.